vamsiteja142/Predict_Stock-LSTM-/README.md

 #Coding Challenge - Due Date, Thursday, March 2nd 2017 at 12 PM PST

 Use the price history AND two other metrics of your choice to predict the price of GOOGL stock with an LSTM network.
-You can find the CSV here.
-Metrics could be sentiment analysis from Twitter of what people have said about Google, dividends, etc.